-- Learn new songs using a lesson curriculum that is a good fit for you.
+- You will learn new songs using a lesson curriculum that is a good fit for you.
 I view this as a starting place.
 If you have specific songs that you would like to learn, we’ll discuss if the level fits your skill level and include them as part of lessons.

-- Study piano theory through a great theory curriculum and reviewed during lessons.Traditional, personalized and scheduled online piano lessons each week using Skype!
+- Study piano theory through a great theory curriculum and reviewed during lessons

-- Do you have a specific goal?
-Maybe you want to be able to play a specific piece, or perform for friends.
-Perhaps you just want to be able to play for your own enjoyment!
+- Work on your individual goals in piano.
+Do you want to be able to play a specific piece, or perform for friends?
+Perhaps you just want to be able to play for your own enjoyment.
 Maybe you would like your child to have a solid musical foundation to last the rest of their lifetime.
 No matter what you want to do with the piano, I believe that we can work together to achieve it.

 You Will Need: